savaged/OpenKHS/README.md

 ## TO DO List ##
+* Make look and feel like JW Library
+* Make Universal Application
 * Functional Requirement: Add cleaning schedule
 * Assignment selection by list ordered by assignment tally
 * Publish method increments all assignees tally